 Get a few morning stretches in and off you go.

 This day all you are doing is going down.
-The descend starts off steep and slippery over loose gravel and sand – Lauren fell on her butt quite a few times.
+The descend starts off steep and slippery over loose gravel and sand – Lauren fell on her butt quite a few times but still made it!

 Once the sandy, steep part stops, the trail opens up into a shaded forest.
 This is where you’ll stay for the remainder of the descend.